|

 Norma was the first Miss America to also win the award for "the most beautiful girl in evening gown" at the highly promoted

+National Beauty Tournament held during pageant week of the twenties.
+She proved to be an enormously popular selection.
 Upon victory, she stated she "might leave college for a year" and looked at her tenure as Miss America from a financial

 standpoint.
 She became the poster girl for Meadows Washing Machines and Westinghouse Electric, in addition to many others.

+It was said she made approximately $100,000 during her year.
 Since 1925, winners were "under agreement" to return the following year to headline the event.
 In 1927, Norma created

 headlines when she left the pageant before Lois Delander was handed the title.
 She had booked herself an appearance at a North